 KENNETH R. KASE

-is Honorary Vice-President of NCRP.
+is Vice President Emeritus of NCRP.
 He was a member of the Council for 24 y, served as Senior Vice President for 9 y, and for 12 y as Scientific Vice President and Chair of Scientific Committee 46 for Operational Radiation Safety.
 He also was a member of Committee 4 of the International Commission on Radiation Protection from 1997 to 2001.
 Dr. Kase completed his term as President of the International Radiation Protection Association (IRPA) in May 2012.
 He served as Vice-President from 2004 to 2008, and chaired the International Congress Program Committee for the 2000 International Congress on Radiation Protection (IRPA 10) in Hiroshima, Japan.

 Kenneth Kase began his career in Health Physics at Lawrence Livermore National Laboratory, California, in 1963 and moved to Stanford Linear Accelerator Center (SLAC) in 1969.
 In 1975 he received a PhD from Stanford University and was appointed to the faculty of Radiation Oncology at the Harvard Medical School.
 He was appointed Professor of Radiation Oncology at the University of Massachusetts Medical School in 1985.
 In 1992 he returned to Stanford and was appointed Associate Director of SLAC and Director of the Environment, Safety and Health Division in 1995.
 He retired from that post in 2001 and from SLAC in 2005.
 Currently he is associated with Lyncean Technologies, Inc., an research and development firm in Palo Alto, California.
 He is married to Grady and has two daughters and 6 grandchildren.